mincrmatt12/parseit/README.md

 ## Inputs

 Use the `parse()` function to parse text.
 The `tokens` parameter is a dictionary of token names to compiled regular expressions.
 Prefixing a token with `%` will ignore it.
-Token names must be uppercase
+Token names must be uppercase.

 The `rules` parameter is a dictionary of names to lists of rules, and the `start` parameter is what node to start parsing first.
+`postlex` and `postparse` and post-processing functions.
+The default will:

+- after lexing remove all tokens that start with a `%`
+- after parsing flatten all nodes with 1 child

 ### Rules